minhkhoi0975/JSONSavingSystem/README.md

-# SavingSystem
+# JSONSavingSystem
 This is a simple saving system that uses JSON to serialize the deserialize data.
 It can be used for saving game states and game settings.

 How to install:
+1. Install the Newtonsoft Json package (Window->Package Manager->Add Package by Name->com.unity.nuget.newtonsoft-json).
-Simply copy the SavingSystem folder to your project.
+2. Copy the SavingSystem folder from this repo to your project.